LedStarr/Transcribed_Music_Data_Generator/README.md

-# Musicological Machine Learning Database Generator
+# Transcribed Music Data Generator

 This Script is intended to help Musicologists and everybody else to generate randomly generated *MIDI* and *WAV Files*.